๐Ÿ”’

 Final solution & justification

 Write your final recommendation.
-Reference your PESTLE, SWOT, CBA findings.
+Reference PESTLE, SWOT, CBA.
 Use business theory.
 Link to the organisation's values and needs.

 Hour 8